bschmalhofer/doc-developer/content/contributing/unit-tests.rst

    All 97 tests passed.
    shell:/opt/otrs>

-You can even run several tests at once, just supply additional test arguments to the command:
+You can even run several tests at once, just supply additional ``--test`` arguments to the command:

 .. code-block:: bash